hominee/crossbus/blog/src/post/announcing-a-new-runtime-less-platform-less-actor-computing-model.md

 Feel Free to Contribute to this repository!
 All issues / bugs-report / feature-request / etc are welcome!

+## possible application of crossbus

+  with the help of powerful actor computing model with lower level and more compatible support, there are some potentially fields:
+    - web assembly
+    - operating system development
+    - embedded development
+    - game development
+    - IoT
+    - web Development
+    - low-code platform / data-flow pipeline

 ## Possible Questions and Answers

 - why create crossbus